containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 # Certs preparation and generation

+> **Note**: All of steps in this article can be performed on your host machine on any other machine with the ssh access to all of your nodes.

 ### Containerum script

 <a href="/files/gen-kube-ca.sh" target="_blank">`This script`</a> generates and maintains certificate infrastructure sufficient to run a Kubernetes cluster.